wortell-smart-learning/ssis-training/lab01/Exercise 3/Lab 1 Exercise 3.md

 ## Next steps

 This is the end of lab 01.
-Have a coffee, discuss your findings about SSIS, and continue with [Lab 2](../../lab02/Exercise%201)!
+Have a coffee and discuss your findings about SSIS before continuing with  [Lab 2](../../lab02/Exercise%201)!